-There are a variety of cookies used on the at800 (DMSL) website, mostly to improve the user experience and help us tailor content to user need.
+There are a variety of cookies used on the at800 and DMSL websites, mostly to improve the user experience and help us tailor content to user need.

 What are cookies?